AlexBAV/corsl/README.md

 One of the goals of `corsl` library was being able to use it under Windows Vista or later operating system.

 Library is header-only and consists of several headers.
 The only external dependency is `cppwinrt` library.
-For simplicity, there is header `all.h`, which includes all other headers, except `cancel.h` header.
+For simplicity, there is header `all.h`, which includes all other headers, except `cancel.h` and `auto_cancel_timer.h` headers.

-`cancel.h` header additionally depends on [`Boost.Intrusive`](http://www.boost.org/doc/libs/1_64_0/doc/html/intrusive.html) library and therefore is not included by default. `Boost.Intrusive` is a header-only library distributed with `boost`.
+`cancel.h` and `auto_cancel_timer.h` headers additionally depend on [`Boost.Intrusive`](http://www.boost.org/doc/libs/1_64_0/doc/html/intrusive.html) library and therefore are not included by default. `Boost.Intrusive` is a header-only library distributed with `boost`.

 ## Compiler Support